We adopt the following approach to help ensure thorough implementation-

 - Realigning the ‘target operating model’ to help ensure smooth functioning of the selected operating model option.

 - User Acceptance Testing (UAT) of IT systems.Reorganising business processes.
 Providing assistance in finalisation of the implementation plan for the company.
-Providing assistance on transition-related provisions.Reviewing vendor/customer communication.Assisting in preparing GST manuals for easy
+Providing assistance on transition-related provisions.Reviewing vendor/customer communication.Assisting in preparing GST manuals for easy reference.

 - Implementing the revised IT landscape by integrating testing sign off for GST changes, executing the transaction on production system (go-Live) and finalising the configuration documents of the changes undertaken.